 Roundabouts and Highways

 Exmouth in Bloom volunteers also work together with Exmouth Town Council and EDDC Streetscene to make sure that roadside floral displays look attractive all year round.
 There is always something interesting to catch your eye; bedding plants, shrubs, Mediterranean planting and subtropical beds for example at the station end of Marine Way.

 Manor Gardens were first opened to the public in 1896 after the old Manor House had been demolished.
 The Gardens are intended to be a place of peace and tranquility in every season and are a blaze of colour particularly in Summer.
 A number of theatre and community events are held in these lovely gardens throughout the year.

 Phear Park, once the grounds of Marpool Hall owned by Sir John Phear, is now a public park well used by all sections of the community.
 The park contains a number of fine mature trees, including a Lucombe Oak planted in 1726, wide spacious lawns and a pond.
-The amenities provided include a par 3, 18 hole golf course, a putting green, bowling greens, a play area with equipment for both toddlers and older children, a skateboard park and BMX area for teenagers.
+The amenities provided include a par 3, 18 hole golf course, a putting green, bowling greens, a play area with equipment for both toddlers and older children and a skateboard park for teenagers.
 There are also graffiti boards and tennis courts.